 and with the help of big data, the created virtual simulation model modifies and updates itself accordingly.

-The companies that are now successfully providing the Digital twin technology in Healthcare includes GE Healthcare, Philips, Siemens, Alacris, IBM and Microsoft under the Azure umbrella.
+The companies that are now successfully providing the Digital twin technology in Healthcare include GE Healthcare, Philips, Siemens, Alacris, IBM, and Microsoft under the Azure umbrella.

 You May Also Like to Read: